Multi-frequency signaling: Operation

 Digits are represented by two simultaneous tones selected from a set of five (MF 2/5), six (MF 2/6), or eight (MF 2/8) frequencies.
 The frequency combinations are played, one at a time for each digit, to the remote multi-frequency receiver in a distant telephone exchange.
 MF is used for signaling in trunking applications.

 Using MF signaling, the originating telephone switch sends a start signal to seize the line, taking the circuit off-hook.
 The terminating office acknowledges the seizure with a ready state by responding with a wink start signal, which is a momentary off-hook condition.
 The originating office then sends address information to the terminating switch.
 In R1 MF signaling this address information normally is a KP tone, the numeric digits of the destination number, and an ST tone to indicate the end of the address.
 Other information may also be added, such as the caller's number, using KP2 as a delimiter.

 MF is a type of in-band signaling.
 Depending on the type and configuration of switching equipment, it may or may not be audible to the telephone user, but the technology was vulnerable to abuse with a method called phreaking with a blue box which generates the tones required to control remote telephone switches.

 Multi-frequency signals

-The Bell System published the following standards for MF tone timing: